-If you failed your maths GCSE in secondary school, don’t panic.
-You can retake it as an adult.
-Within this guide, we will discuss everything you need to know about how to resit the qualification.
+If you failed your Maths GCSE in secondary school, don’t panic.
+You can retake adult GCSE courses, and in this guide, we will discuss everything you need to know about how to resit the qualification.

-Failing your maths GCSE may feel like the end of the world.
+Failing your Maths GCSE may feel like the end of the world.
 However, you’re not alone in your plight.
-The truth of the matter is that this qualification can be extremely tricky, especially for 16 year olds.
-Back in 2019, more than a third of UK students failed to pass their GCSE maths qualification.
-That may have meant that they could not progress to sixth form or colleges and had to resit the exam at a later date.
+The truth of the matter is that this qualification can be extremely tricky, especially for 16-year-olds.
+In 2022, a third of UK students failed to pass their GCSE Maths qualification.
+That may have meant that they could not progress to sixth form or college and had to resit the exam at a later date.

 Is it too late to resit?

-The short answer is no. There is no age limit on when you can resit your maths GCSE.
+So, can you do a GCSE at any age?
+The answer is yes.
+There is no age limit on when you can resit your Maths GCSE.
 Whether you’re 16 years old or 65 years old, you can take an online course as a private candidate.